 - In Code Geass, it was this trope that helped make Ougi fall in love with Villetta.

-- In Naruto, the eponymous character is the Person that the resident Evil Sealed in a Person-Shaped Can and sympathizes with said evil, leading to it doing a Heel-Face Turn.
+- In Naruto, the eponymous character is the Person that the resident Evil Sealed in a Person-Shaped Can resides in.
+He sympathizes with said evil, leading to it doing a Heel-Face Turn.